-Soon, a day will come with the help of a hi-tech wearable device, all you will need to do is say or think and you will be able to see options in front of you in a virtual screen.
+Soon, a day will come with the help of a hi-tech wearable device, all you will need to do is say or think, and you will be able to see options in front of you on a virtual screen.

-While we will not comment on the impact of demonetization in general, we believe that the move has helped reduce informal economy and compel banking and financial service industries to implement technology at the core to provide improvised services to customers.
+While we will not comment on the impact of demonetization in general, we believe that the move has helped reduce the informal economy and compelled banking and financial service industries to implement technology at the core to provide improvised services to customers.

-In this blog, we seek to discuss the key attributes that are required for digital success for banks
+In this blog, we seek to discuss the key attributes that are required for the success of a digital bank.

 For digital customers, they should not face anything similar to the queue that is seen in a rural branch of SBI on the payday of a government company.

 This convenience steps up from two factors – simple, user-friendly and secured application and also a convenient process.

 For example, KYC continues to remain a challenge in many cases, and thus banks have started using the fingerprint-based Aadhar for the same.